Updated 21 January 2022, pursuant to updated interim recommendations

 Preliminary findings highlight the urgent need for a coordinated approach for surveillance and evaluation of variants and their potential impact on vaccine effectiveness.
 As new data become available, WHO will update recommendations accordingly.

 Does it prevent infection and transmission?

-There is currently no substantive data are available related to impact of Pfizer BioNTech vaccine on transmission or viral shedding.
+There is currently insufficient evidence available related to impact of Pfizer BioNTech vaccine on transmission or viral shedding.